AmeyaDaddikar/Snake-p5-Js/README.md

 #### 1. foodBlock
 #### 2. playerBlocks (array of player blocks)

-### The collision detection is quite simple, and is done in two different ways
+### The collision detection is quite simple, and takes place in the following way
-#### 1. foodBlock to playerBlock head collision :
-The collision is said to be true if the absolute difference of the x coordinates and y coordinates of the head of the player block and the foodblock are of a certain magnitude.

-#### 2. playerBlock to playerBlock collision (to detect overlapping):
-Here, simply it is checked whether the x and y coordinates of the headBlock and the rest of the playerBlocks is same or not.
-This method of collision detection somethimes does not work for bigger snakes, but the prior collision detection method would not work for the playerBlock-playerBlock collision.
+the absoulte distance between the x and y coordinates of the headBlock and the rest of the playerBlocks (and foodBlock) is less than some previously set value.

 ### Following are some of the features to be added to the project :
 1. Add a UI and link it with the game, wherein attributes like the color, game speed, etc. can be tweaked with a switch of a button or a slider.